dao-duc-tung/sagemaker-ml-system/README.md

      - A CodeCommit Repository, a CodeBuild Project, and a CodePipeline
      - A secured typical VPC with 2 public subnets, 2 private subnets, and an Internet Gateway
      - An EFS volume
-     - Some Event Rule to retrain the model, schedule the CodePipeline
+     - Some Event Rules to retrain the model, schedule the CodePipeline

 1. Validate the CF templates by running